 An important point to remember with this method is that you see how Procreate will see the color.
 So if you really need an exact match, you may need to check it carefully, use several methods, and use your eye to be sure the color is what you want.

 Some final words on color matching with Procreate

 Matching color is always a very tricky thing, especially for the Product Development of products.
 We have found that even slight changes as changing a color finish from a shiny to a matt topcoat can change how the color looks on a product.

 This is no different than working on Procreate.
-For this reason, when we are designing products for us to get the exact color and finish, we need to do an actual color chip for the product we are designing.
-In other words, I would never design or develop a product and think that I would match the color off Procreate; I would instead match that color off an actually finished color chip.
+For this reason, when designing products to get the exact color and finish, we need to do an actual color chip for the product we are designing.
+In other words, I would never design or develop a product and think I would match the color off Procreate; instead, I would match that color off an actually finished color chip.

 The Procreate palette is a feature of Procreate that a product designer should not overlook.
-It is easy to use and has a lot of great features that make it an essential part of the Procreate App and product design.
+It is easy to use and has many great features that make it an essential part of the Procreate App and product design.

 Are there color palettes I can import into Procreate?

 There are a lot of color palettes that you can import into Procreate.
 If you do a quick search on Google or Pinterest for “Free Palettes Procreate,” you will find that many different palette options will come up.

 As the home furnishing and home decor industry is a fashion industry, we usually need to set our own palettes and colors each year.
 If you download our current lookbook, you can find the Pantone colors and trends we have set each year and easily import them into Procreate.

 How can I cross-reference between Pantone color guides?